 Download Configuration Files

-If you’re deploying Tracecat into an external instance (e.g. AWS EC2, GCP Compute Engine, Azure VM), please note that you’ll have to set PUBLIC_APP_URL and PUBLIC_API_URL in the .env file to the IP address or host you are accessing Tracecat from.
+If you’ve deployed Tracecat into an external VM (e.g. AWS EC2, GCP Compute Engine, Azure VM), you’ll need to set PUBLIC_APP_URL and PUBLIC_API_URL in the .env file to the IP address or host you are accessing Tracecat from.

 For example, if you are port forwarding Tracecat from http://localhost (port 80) inside AWS EC2 to http://localhost:8080 on your local machine, you must set PUBLIC_APP_URL to http://localhost:8080 and PUBLIC_API_URL to http://localhost:8080/api/.